ByJuanDiego/b-plus-tree/README.md

 ```c++
 Node<KT> *root;
 ```
-- root node is the reference the first level of the tree; each node is reached from the root
+- root node is a reference to the first level of the tree; each node is reached from the root

 ```c++
 Index f;